Find online courses made by experts from around the world.

 This is the intro to E-Vreet's next course called "Learn Hebrew through the Bible."

 I have studied Linguistics and Applied Linguistics or how people learn languages.
 I have taught EFL and trained teachers.
 I facilitated training seminars in Business English.
 I have studied Biblical Hebrew for four years and taught courses.
 I have been coaching students in Biblical Hebrew for three years.
-I have lived in the East for 15 years where I travelled Israel.
+I have lived in the East for 15 years where I travelled to Israel.
 I am also an instructional designer, which means I design courses for busy people like you who need to take courses online.
 I use what you already know to guide you into the Hebrew language and make it alive for you.